ALC invites all to attend its 2020 opening event on Monday 24 February at 2.00 pm.

 The format for this event will be along the lines of a Q&A session, introduced by ALC Principal, Rev James Winderlich and facilitated by LCA Secretary, Dr Nigel Long.
 Panel members include: Director of Lutheran Education (Associate Professor Lisa Schmidt), NSW Bishop (Rev Robert Bartholomaeus), Manager, Church Worker Support Department (Dr Chris Materne) and Executive Officer – Local Mission (Dr Tania Nelson).

 This is an opportunity to share, learn and ask questions, and for those unable to attend in person, the conversation will be live streamed and will be interspersed with a moderated Twitter feed.
-Streaming and Twitter links will be posted on the

 For those unable to join in on the day, a recording of the conversation will be made available via the ALC website.